 Exclusive breast pumping is when a baby is only fed expressed breast milk via a bottle instead of nursing.

-In most of the cases, a mother who has made her mind to exclusively pump hasn’t made the decision so “lightly”.
-Every mother properly knows about the valuable benefits of her breast milk, and she wants her baby to have what’s best for her, so the smartest solution here is to pump & provide her breastmilk to the baby using a bottle.
+In most cases, a mother who has made up her mind to exclusively pump hasn’t made the decision so “lightly”.
+Every mother knows about the valuable benefits of her breast milk, and she wants her baby to have what’s best for her, so the smartest solution here is to pump & provide her breastmilk to the baby using a bottle.

-Here is the guide how to breastfeed as a new mother.
+Here is the guide on how to breastfeed as a new mother.

 While every single person agrees that there are irreplaceable benefits to breastfeeding, everyone must know it’s “breastmilk” that itself is irreplaceable.
 So when an occasion occurs, where breastfeeding is not an option anymore, it’s still possible to use breastmilk regardless of the method of delivery.